molecule-protocol/molecule-core/README.md

 You can launch the contracts and add rules later.

-Below are other common use cases for the Molecule Protocol.
+Below are other common use cases for Molecule Protocol.

 ### NFT Mint Allowlist (Whitelist)